timescale/docs.timescale.com-content/migrate-from-postgresql.md

 ### 3. Add additional indexes

 If you used the convenient method, whatever indexes were on `old_table` are now on `new_table` making this step optional.
-For the optimal `CREATE TABLE` method or for adding any indexes not on `old_table`.
-For info on the best ways to create indexes, check out our [operations][] section:
+For the faster `CREATE TABLE` method or for adding any indexes not on `old_table`, you need to add indexes to this hypertable.

 ```sql
 CREATE INDEX on new_table (column_name, <options>)